Truro: History

-Truro's first railway station, at Highertown, was opened in 1852 by the West Cornwall Railway (WCR) for trains to Redruth and Penzance; it was known as Truro Road station.
+Truro's first railway station, at Highertown, was opened in 1852 by the West Cornwall Railway (WCR) for trains to and Penzance; it was known as Truro Road station.
 It was extended to the Truro river at Newham in 1855, but closed so that Newham served as the terminus.
 When the Cornwall Railway connected the line to Plymouth, its trains ran to the present station above the city centre.
 The WCR diverted most passenger trains to the new station, leaving Newham mainly as a goods station until it closed in 1971; it became part of the Great Western Railway.
 The route from Highertown to Newham is now the Newham Trail, which is a shared-use path on a countryside loop around the south side of the city.

 Air

 Newquay, Cornwall's main airport, is 12 mi north of Truro.
 In 2017, it was thought to be the "fastest growing airport" in the UK.
 It has regular flights to London Heathrow and other airports including Isles of Scilly, Dublin and Düsseldorf, Germany.